Eastern Brown Snake

 The ability to swallow very large food items means that a big snake need not expend energy on frequent hunting activities.
 It may need to eat only a few meals every year.

 Early in springtime, male Brown Snakes emerge from their winter shelters in search of a mate.
 If more than one of them encounters the same female, these rival males will engage in spectacular competitive behaviour called ritualistic combat.
-They entwine their bodies like writhing strands of a rope, while each tries to force the other’s head down to the ground.
+They entwine their bodies like writhing strands of a rope, while each try to force the other’s head down to the ground.
 This struggle may last for hours, until the stronger male finally wins the right to mate with the female.

 If the female is receptive, he rubs his chin up and down her body, then twists the lower part of his body under hers.
 Males have two sex organs, called hemipenes, but only one at a time is used for mating.
 Mating may last for several hours, and a female may mate with more than one male during the breeding season.